88mnd88/IBM_Cognos_Ecommerce_BI/README.md

 ## 🤖 AI Collaboration
 ---
 *This project was developed in active collaboration with an AI assistant.
-AI was utilized as a technical co-pilot to research optimized workarounds for IBM Cognos Analitycs (for instance, a cinditional `CASE` statement), polish business metrics terminology, and refine documentation structure.*
+AI was utilized as a technical co-pilot to research optimized workarounds for IBM Cognos Analytics (for instance, a conditional `CASE` statement), polish business metrics terminology, and refine documentation structure.*